 5 Ways to Lower DTI

-Summary: Your debt-to-income ratio (DTI) is important when applying for a housing loan.
-How high a DTI ratio can be depends on the borrower’s loan type.
-If you find yourself having a high ratio, try these tips: increase your minimum payment, avoid additional spending, earn a little extra money, take advantage of a transfer balance, or recalculate your DTI monthly to notice progress.
+Summary: Your debt-to-income ratio (DTI) is important when applying for a home mortgage.
+DTI is calculated by adding together the proposed home loan monthly payment along with your credit card, auto and installment payments divided by your gross monthly income.
+How high a DTI ratio can be depends on the type of home loan you are seeking whether is be a conventional, FHA, VA, USDA or Jumbo loan..
+If you find yourself with a high ratio, try these tips: increase your minimum payment, avoid additional spending, earn a little extra money, take advantage of a transfer balance, or recalculate your DTI monthly to notice progress.

 How high your DTI ratio can be depends on the home loan type.
 For example, conventional loans have a DTI cap of 45% while FHA loans have a cap of 55%.
 If your DTI ratio is too high for your loan type, here are a few ways to lower it.